changtaoshuai/Marketing_Analytics/README.md

 driver.get(url)
 ```

-Next, I use x path to get each individual review and **Beautifulsoup** to transform the data structure.
-After I look into the data structure and find common patterns, I use regular expression to extract review text, ratings (stars), and dine in time.
+Next, I used x path to get reviews and used **Beautifulsoup** to transform the data structure.
+After finding common patterns in Beautifulsoup, I used regular expression to extract review text, ratings (stars), and dine in time.
 For example, review text follows *style=""* and is followed by *</p>*.
-So I want to extract everything in the middle ((.*?)).
+So I extracted everything in the middle using ((.*?)).

 ```python
 Review = []